ansible-collections/netapp.ontap/README.md

 ### New Modules
   - na_ontap_fdsd - add or remove File Directory Security Descriptor - REST only.
+  - na_ontap_fdsp - create or delete a File Directory Security Policy - REST only.
-  - na_ontap_partitions - assign/unassign disk partitions - REST only
+  - na_ontap_partitions - assign/unassign disk partitions - REST only.

 ### New role
   - na_ontap_vserver_delete - delete vserver and all associated data and resources - REST only.